Nina Wadia: Television and film

 Wadia first came to prominence in BBC sketch show Goodness Gracious Me, playing characters such as Mrs "I can make it at home for nothing!" and one half of The Competitive Mothers.
 She took over from her Goodness Gracious Me co-star, Meera Syal, in the role of Rupinder in the sitcom All About Me alongside Jasper Carrott and Natalia Kills.
 In 2007, Wadia was cast as Zainab Masood in the long-running BBC soap opera EastEnders.
 Her last appearance as Zainab in EastEnders was on 8 February 2013.
 She also had a minor role in EastEnders in 1994, playing a nurse named Viv who treated Michelle Fowler (Susan Tully) when she was hospitalised with a gunshot wound.
 She also appears as Zainab in the 2010 spin-off EastEnders: E20.

 Wadia has also made several guest appearances in various British comedies and dramas, such as 2point4 Children, The Vicar of Dibley, Thin Ice Chambers, Holby City, Murder in Mind, Doctors and New Tricks.
 She was a regular presenter on the ITV topical chat show, Loose Women (2005–2006).
 Wadia also appeared in the E4 teen drama Skins, playing the mother of Anwar Kharral, and, in March 2008, she appeared in the BBC Three drama West 10 LDN.
 Wadia played the wedding caterer in the comedy film Bend It Like Beckham.

 She played a role as the housekeeper in the film I Can't Think Straight, directed by Shamim Sarif.
-The film revolves about two women from Indian and Palestinian upper-class immigrant communities in the UK who fall in love, and Wadia is the housekeeper who rebels at her high-handed Palestinian employer in small ways.
+The film revolves around two women from Indian and Palestinian upper-class immigrant communities in the UK who fall in love, and Wadia is the housekeeper who rebels at her high-handed Palestinian employer in small ways.
 She also had a minor part in the film Code 46 (2003).
 She starred in a BFI/BBC film Sixth Happiness along with Firdaus Kanga in 1997.
-The film explores sexuality, disability and the Parsees, a small westernised minority in India, of which Wadia herself is a member.
+The film explores sexuality, disability and the Parsis, a small westernised minority in India, of which Wadia herself is a member.
 She has also starred alongside Rishi Kapoor playing his wife in a Bollywood film titled Namaste London.
 She voices the title role in Ethelbert the Tiger – a children's programme.
 She also had a role in Doctor Who as a doctor in the episode "The Eleventh Hour".